jfinancial/cheatsheets/js_frameworks/angular/Angular_Basics.md

 # ANGULAR BASICS

 #### Angular Architecture Overview
-- There are 5 basic building blocks to Angular
+- There are 5 basic building blocks to Angular:

   - **Modules** are the main, high-level building block containing components, services and routes
   - **Components** contains a template, data and logic (e.g. directives) and is part of a DOM tree and which contains subtree nodes
   - **Services** are generally the data layer and so make API requests